kyleboas/tacticsjournal.com/_posts/2025/08/2025-08-26-szoboszlai-is-liverpools-most-important-player.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2025/08/25/Image-25Aug2025_20:27:57.png"
 ---

-It is a blessing in disguise for Liverpool that Dominic Szoboszlai got to play right-back because he's the closest thing to Trent Alexander-Arnold that they have.
+It is a blessing in disguise for Liverpool that Dominik Szoboszlai got to play right-back because he's the closest thing to Trent Alexander-Arnold that they have.
 He is their most important player.

 <!---more--->